The Amazing Race 28

-The Amazing Race 28 is the twenty-eighth season of the American reality television show The Amazing Race.
-It featured eleven teams consisting of two notable social media personalities competing in a race around the world.
+The Amazing Race 28 is the twenty-eighth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship and including at least one notable social media personality, competing in a race around the world to win US$1,000,000.
+This season visited four continents and ten countries and traveled over 27000 mi during twelve legs.
+Starting from the racers' homes in the United States, racers traveled through Mexico, Colombia, Switzerland, France, Armenia, Georgia, the United Arab Emirates, Indonesia, and China before returning to the United States and finishing in Santa Barbara wine country.
+A new twist introduced in this season includes having teams start from their homes instead of a centralized location.
 The season premiered on CBS on February 12, 2016, and the season finale aired on May 13, 2016.

-Engaged choreographers Dana Borriello and Matt Steffanina were the winners of this season, while mother and son pair Sheri and Cole LaBrant finished in second place, and best friends Tyler Oakley and Korey Kuhl finished in third.
+Engaged choreographers Dana Borriello and Matt Steffanina were the winners of this season, while mother and son pair Sheri and Cole LaBrant finished in second place, and best friends Tyler Oakley and Korey Kuhl finished in third place.

 Production

 Development and filming

 Filming of The Amazing Race 28 began on November 15, 2015, with host Phil Keoghan broadcasting each team's arrival at the first clue location, the Monumento a la Revolución in Mexico City, via social media.
 Unlike previous seasons, the season began in the teams' hometowns rather than at a traditional starting line.